Prompts

 Examples of prompts:

-Below are some examples of prompts that could be utilised in different scenarios, they may be helpful in guiding the configuration of your prompts.
+Below are some examples of prompts that could be utilized in different scenarios, they may be helpful in guiding the configuration of your prompts.

 Professional Development